Alain91530/restaurant-review/README.md

 The project consist in changing the code to add the following features:

 - Grid type display of the restaurants on main page to have more useable.
-- Responsive with all mordern devices
+- Responsive with all modern devices
 - Accessiblity with keyboard navigation and pertinent focus
 - Available offline with the use of a service worker